techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## Documentation

+Current k8s version for CKA, CKAD and CKS exam: 1.22.

 Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

+## CKA, CKAD, CKS or KCNA Voucher Codes

 🚀  If you are preparing for CKA, CKAD, CKS or KCNA exam, save 25% (up to $143) using code **CNYDEVOPS22** at https://kube.promo/cny

-Current k8s version for CKA, CKAD and CKS exam: 1.22

 ## Prerequisites